Kate BystrovaKB

 2. the metrics you will use to measure progress

-Now you're ready to go full steam ahead on executing on your tactics, regularly checking up on your chosen metrics to make sure you're making progress, and adjusting course (or returning to the drawing board entirely) when you see that things clearly aren't working.
+Now you're ready to go full steam ahead on executing your PR tactics, regularly checking up on your chosen metrics to make sure you're making progress, and adjusting course (or returning to the drawing board entirely) when you see that things clearly aren't working.

 That's it!